 This is in contrast to prioritizing and roadmapping based solely on what the company is trying to achieve.
 Many wishes and wants of actual users may not contribute directly toward the achievement of the strategic goals and KPIs the company has laid out for itself.

 But, if customers aren’t satisfied and happy with the product experience, it won’t matter.
-Without a stable, if not growing cohort of active, engaged users, who’s going to use any of those new features or contribute to new revenue streams?
+Without a stable, if not growing cohort of active, engaged users, who are going to use any of those new features or contribute to new revenue streams?

 “Build it and they will come” might be true in some cases, but there’s nothing in there about getting people to come back and stick around.
 That’s where engagement strategies come in.